Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 - `*[.Type=HydroPlant]ORDER_BY:HydroPlant=.OwnerShare;ORDER_BY_CONFIG:None.sort`
     Order starting point list according to ascending value on OwnerShare attribute on HydroPlant.
 The reference to `None.sort` will ensure that a potential default global sort will not override the ORDER_BY settings specified here
 - `*[.Type=HydroPlant]ORDER_BY:HydroPlant=.OwnerShare:D,WaterCourse=.SomeAttribute`
     Sort starting point list according to descending value of OwnerShare attribute.
 WaterCourse items are sorted according to ascending value of SomeAttribute.
-PS!
-These definitions will be ignored if there is a file `Resource/ConfigFiles/OrderBy/Default.sort` installed
+    **_Note!_** These definitions will be ignored if there is a file `Resource/ConfigFiles/OrderBy/Default.sort` installed

 ### Best practice